top of page

 Dr. Josey not only participated in many civic activities, he also sponsored countless civic projects.
 He organized the C. T. Walker Bible Class of the Tabernacle Baptist Church.
 The most outstanding of his civic achievements was his work with the Boy Scouts of America, Georgia- Carolina Council.
 He was awarded the Silver Beaver in 1948 for distinguished service to the organization, and in 1950 a permanent Boy Scout camp was named in his honor (Camp Josey).

 Other services rendered by Dr. Josey were Medical Director, Pilgrim Health and Life Insurance Company; Charter member and Basileus of Psi Omega Chapter of Omega Psi Phi Fraternity, Inc.; President of Stoney Medical and Dental Association; and Regional Vice President of the National Medical Association.
-In addition, Dr. Josey was the initiator and chairman of the drive to purchase the first uniforms to be worn by the Lucy C. Laney High School band.
+In addition, Dr. Josey was the initiator and chairman of the drive to purchase the first uniforms to be worn by the Lucy C. Laney High School Band.

 THE LEGACY OF DR. THOMAS WALTER JOSEY LIVES ON!